CHURCHILL TO BRITISH: “BRACE YOURSELVES”

 Left: Gen. Charles de Gaulle in the studios of the BBC in London, October 10, 1941.
 This photograph has sometimes been used in connection with de Gaulle’s “Appel du 18 juin” speech of 1940, of which no photograph exists.
 De Gaulle’s June 18th “call to arms” appeal had little immediate military or political impact, for hardly a single Frenchman heard his initial broadcast from his London sanctuary much less ever heard of his name.
 De Gaulle’s June 18th speech was not recorded, so four days later he asked if he could read it again over the air, this time, he wagered, to a larger, more attentive audience.
 (An audience made all the more attentive because the date of the second broadcast, June 22, was the date representatives of the new Pétain administration formally signed a humiliating ceasefire, the Franco-German Armistice of Compiègne, which divided the vanquished nation into a larger German-occupied zone with Paris as its headquarters and a smaller southern, unoccupied, nominally independent zone with its administrative capital at Vichy where Pétain held sway.)
 The defiant 49‑year-old brigadier general, who briefly served as undersecretary for war in French Premier Paul Reynaud’s government before it collapsed on June 16, was one of the few military or political leaders in France in the summer of 1940 to flee abroad and from there organize opposition to the German occupation.
 By early 1941 many patriotic Frenchmen had adopted the upstart general and his two-barred Cross of Lorraine as symbols of French resistance against the Germans and their Pétainist lackeys.

-Right: Winston Churchill giving his famous V-sign (used to represent the letter “V” in “Victory”) on May 20, 1940, just ten days after he became prime minister, and on the day German troops reached the English Channel in preparation for their exterminating the British Expeditionary Force trapped at Dunkirk on the French coast.
+Right: Winston Churchill giving his famous V-sign (used to represent the letter “V” in “Victory”; Victoire” in French) on May 20, 1940, just 10 days after he became prime minister, and on the day German troops reached the English Channel in preparation for their exterminating the British Expeditionary Force trapped at Dunkirk on the French coast.

 Below: A draft of Churchill’s “Finest Hour” speech shows the way he extensively edited it before delivering it to the House of Commons on June 18, 1940.
 In 36 minutes of soaring oratory, Churchill sought to rally his countrymen with what has gone down in history as his “finest hour” speech.
 The speech—ending with the words, “Let us therefore brace ourselves to our duties, and so bear ourselves that if the British empire and its Commonwealth last for a thousand years, men will still say, ‘This was their finest hour’”—has resonated ever since.
 On both sides of the Atlantic and beyond, it has been hailed as the moment when Britain found the resolve to fight on after the fall of France and, ultimately, in alliance with Allied military forces (what would be called the United Nations) to vanquish Hitler’s armies that had overrun most of Europe.